 What Is Mandrax?

 Mandrax is the chemical substance methaqualone.
-Mandrax sometimes comes in light and dark blue capsules or white scored tablets.
-It is sometimes crushed and smoked with dagga in a ‘white Pipe’.
+It sometimes comes in light and dark blue capsules or white scored tablets and is sometimes crushed and smoked with dagga in a ‘white Pipe’.
 Mandrax is also often used as a ‘downer’ by tik users in order for them to be able to function more normally or to be able to sleep.

 Why Was Mandrax Created?

 Mandrax has its origins in medicine.
 Barbiturates are also ‘downers’ and were developed to treat sleeplessness, anxiety, tension, high blood pressure and convulsions.
 Barbiturates were found to produce dependence, so barbiturate-like drugs such as methaqualone and flurazepam were introduced as substitutes, but they too have been found to produce dependence!

 The short-term effects of Mandrax use are connected to the slowing down of activity in the central nervous system.
 Small doses relieve tension; large doses produce staggering, blurred vision, impaired thinking, slurred speech, impaired perception of time and space, slowed reflexes and breathing, reduced sensitivity to pain.
 Overdoses cause unconsciousness, coma and death.